 We were captained by the inimitable Colonel Bickers, who was generous enough to share with his team-mates his key, possibly only, tactic: it’s all about where you put your fielders – a concern that would be especially important today as the grandmaster only had ten pieces at his disposal to move around the board.

 Your correspondent doesn’t remember who won the toss, but the Rioteers fielded first, bringing in to play immediately our only tactic, I mean strategy …

 Hambledon batted well, with five of their eleven scoring in to double figures, most notably Seb Duggan, who was run out for 61.
 Four of the opposition were caught.
 Yes, you read that correctly.
 After the previous week’s drop-fest, in which even several sandwiches at tea were fumbled over the sides of plates, it was hard to recognise this sharp, responsive Rioteers fielding unit.
 Perhaps it was all owing to the Colonel’s placement; we stopped and caught everything that was to be stopped and caught.
-After Simon caught behind Hambledon’s number 8 on four runs, our great leader rightfully took a moment to congratulate himself aloud on having had the foresight to place a wicket keeper behing the stumps – an important lesson for all budding captains on the subtler arts of the game.
+After Simon made a majestic dive to dismiss Hambledon’s number 8 on four runs, catching him twice–first time spilling the ball upwards, only for gravity to plonk it back in to his still upturned, grateful glove–our great leader rightfully took a moment to congratulate himself aloud on having had the foresight to place a wicket keeper behind the stumps – an important lesson for all budding captains on the subtler arts of the game.
 The quality of the Rioteers’ bowling matched that of its fielding (and placement decisions), with Brazier R 1/11, Palmer 1/22, Lowden 3/57, and Cook 4/25.